About Kashmir Great Lake Trek

 The trail you will follow to visit these lakes is the ancient trade route followed by the nomadic shepherds of this region, called Gujjars.
 The trek retraces their footsteps starting from Sonamarg via Nichnai and Gadsar passes.

 The entire journey features several lush green meadows with wildflowers, grazing cattle and horses in the distance, and gurgling mountain streams tearing them through.
 The grasslands blend into the foothills of the mountains of Pir Panjal, which nestle all valleys and pass your trek.

 Best Time for Kashmir Great Lakes Trek

-July to September is the ideal time to go for Kashmir Great Lakes Trek.
-As a matter of fact, this is the only time of the year when the trek can be done safely.
+July to September is the ideal time to go for the Kashmir Great Lakes Trek.
+This is the only time of the year when the trek can be done safely.
 The rest of the year it is covered in thick layers of snow, making it impossible to walk on.